goelashwin36/ashwingoel.com/content/blog/sql-injection.md

 ## Resources

-1. This is an open source tool which `automates` the process of `detecting` and `exploiting` SQL Injection Vulnerabilities.
+1. 'SQL Map' is an open source tool which `automates` the process of `detecting` and `exploiting` SQL Injection Vulnerabilities.
    [SQLmap](http://sqlmap.org/)

-2. This guy has got some really cool resources on `SQL Injection`.
+2. This guy has got some cool resources on `SQL Injection`.
 Do check it out.
    [SQL Resources](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/SQL%20Injection)

 We shall see in depth about the exploitation part and types of SQL Injection in the next Blog.